seyhunsaral/zbrac/README.md

 ![xlsx-en](/visuals/img/png/xlsx-en.png)

 We create a german language file by translating the second column and keeping the first column of keys.
-Notice that the original zTree We translate sentences to german and save the file.
+We translate sentences to german and save the file.

+Notice that the original zTree contains 40 duplicates the text "chance of winning" and with zBrac we modifiy that text only once.

 ![xlsx-de](/visuals/img/png/xlsx-ge.png)